Bilharzia; Katayama fever; Swimmer's itch; Blood fluke; Snail fever

 - Complete blood count (CBC) to check for signs of anemia

-- Eosinophil count to measure the number of certain white blood cells
+- Eosinophil count to measure the number of eosinophils, a type of white blood cell

 - Kidney function tests